 There was Jim Anderson of Beer Philadelphia and spirited debates; free-lancer Rich Pawluk and beer-with-food pairings; bikes and beer engines at Dawson Street Pub.

 I should know, because I was there; I was Manayunk Brewing Company's original brewer.
-Twenty years later, the brewpub continues on.
+I'm not there now, but twenty years later, the brewpub lives on and thrives.

 Congratulations, Manayunk, and cheers for twenty (at least) more.